 You can easily reach the Zillertal Alpine region by train.
 From Jenbach station, on the edge of the Zillertal, you can hop on a train or bus to the mountains.
 The Christophorus Line’s 4104 bus runs between the start and finishing points in Finkenberg and Mayrhofen.

 The Berlin High Trail is one of the six most beautiful long-distance hiking trails in Tyrol, the so-called ‘Great Walks’.
 All routes promise you three things: escape from your everyday, beautiful alpine landscapes and real adventure.
 As well as the Berlin High Trail, the Tyrolean hiking trail elites include the Lechtal Mountain Trail, the Stubai High Trail, the Eagle Way, and the Inntal High Trail.

-Following eagle wings on the Eagle Way East Tyrol:
+Great hiking on the Eagle Walk East Tyrol:

 Hut-Hopping on the Lechtal High Trail: